ibartomeus/traitmatch/README.md

 MPrey = log10(fish$si_prey_length*10)
 ```

-Then we fit the `integrated_model` that integrates neutral and niche constrains.
+Then we fit the `integrated_model` that integrates neutral and niche constraints.
 We use pairwise Prey-Predatory interactions (Tlevel vectors) and we asume that the distribution of preys is well characterized by this network (we use mean and standard deviation directly from the distribution of prey interactions).
 Here we constrain the parameters with a priori information.
 For example, the slope of the relationship has to be positive (the bigger the predator, the bigger the prey).
 Tuning the a priori assumptions is important to get good estimates of the parameters.
-With unconstrained estimates (MLE), some model optimization will struggle to find maximum likelihood estimates and yield erronous parameter estimates, such as a vertical slope.
+With unconstrained estimates (MLE), some model optimization will struggle to find maximum likelihood estimates and yield erroneous parameter estimates, such as a vertical slope.
 It is therefore critical to check that the results make sense before accepting them as the MLE.
-This process is slow, specially for large datasets like this one.
-You can use the max.time (in seconds) to cut the process to e.g. 900 secoonds (15 minuts).
+This process is slow, especially for large datasets like this one.
+You can use the max.time (in seconds) to cut the process to e.g. 900 seconds (15 minutes).
 The default is 30 minutes.
-Note that the estimates can be bad if too little time allowed for the simulated annealing to converge.
+Note that the estimates can be bad if too little time is allowed for the simulated annealing (SA) to converge.

 ```
 ?fit_it
-pars_pre <- fit_it(integrated_model,
+mt <- 60 #Define max.time to 60 sec to run things fast.
+Set to minimum 900 for a decent estimation of parameters. pars_pre <- fit_it(integrated_model,
                    Tlevel1 = MPrey,
                    Tlevel2 = MPred,